Get a Free Estimate Today!

 - Confirm that the duct cleaner is a member in good standing of the National Air Duct Cleaners Association.
 Choosing a NADCA member guarantees a thorough cleaning of your facility according to the association’s performance standard.

 Cleaning your home’s air ducts is optional.
 However, it is important to have a preventive maintenance program.
 This program helps reduce duct contamination.

 - Use the highest efficiency air filter recommended by the manufacturer of your heating and cooling system.

 - If your filters become clogged, change them more frequently.

 - Be sure you do not have any missing filters and that air cannot bypass filters through gaps around the filter holder.

-- When having your heating and cooling system maintained or checked for other reasons, be sure to ask the service provider to clean cooling coils and drain pans.
+- When you get your heating and cooling system checked, ask the service provider to clean the cooling coils and drain pans.